Standard Functions

 FACT Calculates the factorial of a base value

-FLOOR Rounds the given value an integer using the rounding mode FLOOR
+FLOOR Rounds the given value to the nearest integer using the rounding mode FLOOR

 IF Conditional evaluation function.
 Returns one value or another, depending on a given condition.